Ula666/AWS/README.md

 - Adv: improves data integrity, It offers higher level of security as client does not have access to the database directly.

 ### NACL (Network Access Control List)
+- stateless, becuase you have to have rules to allow request to come in and to allow the response to go back out
 - Extra level of security.
 Is an additional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.
+- work at the network/subnet level

+### Ephemeral ports
+- short-lived ports
+- automatically allocated ports based on the demand
+- allow outbound responses to cliet on the internet
+- port range 1024 -65535
+- can also be called Dynamic Ports

+### Internet gateway
+- is the point which allow us to connect to Internet/Let's your subnet connect to Internet
+- gateway that you attach to your VPC to enable communication between resourcses in your VPC and the internet

 ### AMI
 -  Provides information to launch instance needs to work after security